tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 <!-- Huomaa, että olemme myös hyödyntäneet nuolifunktion kompaktimpaa kirjoitustapaa metodin _bornYear_ määrittelyssä.
 Kuten aiemmin totesimme, jos nuolifunktio koostuu ainoastaan yhdestä komennosta, ei funktion runkoa tarvitse kirjoittaa aaltosulkeiden sisään ja funktio palauttaa ainoan komentonsa arvon. -->

 Note that we've also utilized the more compact syntax for arrow functions when defining the _bornYear_ function.
-As mentioned earlier, if an arrow function consists of a single command then the function body does not need to be written inside of curly braces.
-In this more compact form the function simply returns the result of the single command.
+As mentioned earlier, if an arrow function consists of a single command, then the function body does not need to be written inside of curly braces.
+In this more compact form, the function simply returns the result of the single command.

 <!-- Seuraavat ovat siis vaihtoehtoiset tavat määritellä sama funktio: -->
 To recap, the two function definitions shown below are equivalent: